bjones1/CodeChat_Editor/README.md

 The CodeChat Editor is a GUI-based programmer's word processor / Jupyter for software developers.
 This document records its overall design.

-These headings are manually numbered; they will be automatically numbered.

 ## <a id="how-to-run"></a>How to run

 The [CodeChat Editor repository](https://github.com/bjones1/CodeChat_Editor) contains the code for this application.
-To try it out:
+Either download the last release or (better) build from source.

+### To build from source

 1. Clone or download the repository.
 2. [Install the Rust language](https://www.rust-lang.org/tools/install).
 I